-In addition, a driver who fails to stop immediately must as soon as possible but in no case later than 30 minutes after the accident report the place of the accident, date, approximate time, name of driver and occupants, address, registration number of the vehicle at a police station near the accident.
+In addition, a driver who fails to stop immediately must as soon as possible but in no case later than 30 minutes after the accident, report the place of the accident, date, approximate time, name of driver and occupants, address, registration number of the vehicle at a police station near the site of the accident.
 A violation of this statute may be charged as Class 2 felony (or a Class 1 felony if death results).

 The Illinois Secretary of State will revoke the driver’s license of anyone convicted of this offense.Contact Our Traffic Ticket Defense Attorneys

 The traffic attorneys at The Davis Law Group, P.C. often represent those charged with leaving the scene of accident throughout Illinois including Cook County, DuPage County and Lake County.
 Our lawyers have a thorough understanding of the applicable Illinois law and understand the proper approach to ensure the best possible outcome.